udongo/udongo/upgrading.md

 # Upgrade guide
+## From 7.7 to 7.8
+No actions are required.

 ## From 7.6 to 7.7
 ### Asset
 You can now use the ```Asset#extension``` method instead of trying to determine